dewocracy/careers/fullstack-developer.md

 - Create an impact from day 1.
 We are an early-stage Startup, so there's plenty of things to do!
 - Working hand to hand with our experienced dev.
-- No bullshit, we are transparent and humble
+- No bullshit, we are transparent and humble.
-- More than average number of stock options
+- More than average number of stock options.
 - Competitive salary for an early-stage Startup.
-First, ~25-35k after the investment seed round, it will be higher!
+First, ~25 - ~35k after the investment seed round, it will be higher!

 ## We want you! 👉